-For the 70th birthday of Martha Argerich, the series "Classic archive" rediscovered some BBC unreleased recordings of the Argentinian pianist's performances with the Royal Liverpool Philharmonic Orchestra, conducted by Sir Charles Groves in 1977 at the Guild Hall, in Preston.
+For Martha Argerich's 70th birthday, the "Classic archive" collection offers an unmatched selection of previously-unreleased BBC recordings of her 1977 performances with the Royal Liverpool Philharmonic Orchestra under the direction of Sir Charles Groves at the Guild Hall, in Preston.